Darwin Nunez: West Ham hoping to complete move for Benfica striker

 West Ham in talks for Ekitike

-West Ham remain in talks to sign teenage Reims striker Hugo Ekitike.
+West Ham also appear to have missed out on teenage Reims striker Hugo Ekitike.

+It now appears Ekitike will be moving to Newcastle, who had a £33m bid accepted on Monday.

+West Ham are also unlikely to pursue deals for Liverpool's Divock Origi and Toulouse forward Rhys Healey.

-But another name has now emerged, with the Hammers also looking at Toulouse forward Rhys Healey, who would be a far cheaper alternative.
+They had been looking at Toulouse forward Healey, who would be a far cheaper alternative to Nunez and Ekitike.

 Healey, 27, who began his career at Cardiff and had spells with Colchester, Dundee, Newport, Torquay and MK Dons, would come in as a back-up.